-‘Pokémon Go’ Update Won’t Revive Game, Fans Warn
+‘Pokemon GO’ Update Won’t Revive Game, Fans Warn

-Pokémon Go update is coming very soon, according to Express.
-In a bid to revive Pokémon Go and return it to being the app sensation it once was in summer 2016, Niantic is preparing to release a new update containing an enviable list of new features.
+A Pokemon GO update is coming very soon, according to Express.
+In a bid to revive Pokemon GO and return it to being the app sensation it once was in summer of 2016, Niantic is preparing to release a new update containing an enviable list of new features.

 #MakeBiz #Tech "Pokémon Go Brings Augmented Reality to a Mass Audience" by @NYTimes https://t.co/Pq9WEtzw92 pic.twitter.com/1BI3ON73wm